FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

 * Install K3s on each server.
 * Setup master node
 * configure the working node get the token and ip of master node.
-* Configure K3s for HA using a clustered etcd setup.
 * Define Kubernetes Deployments and Services:
 * Create Kubernetes Deployment manifests for the MariaDB master, MariaDB slaves, and ProxySQL.
 * Create a Kubernetes Service manifest for ProxySQL, exposing it to the outside world.